CodeCreatePlay360/PandaEditor/README.md

 ### 🔹Requirements
   1. Panda3D game engine.
-  2. WxPython (this is optional, Wx is only needed if you are ever going to use the editor UI)

 ### 🔹Getting Started

-For now there is no executable to start PandaEditor, you will have to manually start it by running _main.py_ python script, located in the root of PandaEditor directory.
+For now there is no executable to start PandaEditor, you will have to manually start it by running 'main.py' python script, located in the root of PandaEditor directory.

 ```
 ppython main.py
 ```

-Level editor features of PandaEditor are built on top 'Demon' framework, by default when you run 'main.py' script level editor is started, however you can turn off level editor and only use 'Demon' by specifying '-le Off' as optional command line arguments.
+Additionally, you can provide optional project path command line argument (projpath), the path should be a valid 'PandaEditor project folder or empty folder, other a default project is used.

 ```
- ppython main.py -le Off
+ppython main.py projpath 'Path to your project'
 ```

 ### 🔹Viewport Navigation